shobrook/neuropipe/README.md

 └── figures/
 ```

-It's designed to be modular and easily customizable.
+designed to be modular, blah blah blah
+(Not finished yet, do not read)

 Where:

-- `pipeline.py`: defines the entire pipeline, from fetching
+- `pipeline.py`: defines the entire pipeline, from fetching to ....

 - `pipeline.py`: defines the entire pipeline, from fetching raw data to model evaluation
 - `engine/`: holds all of the modules used in your pipeline